robinandeer/cookiecutter-pyvanguard/README.md

 - [Travis][travis] for continuous integration
 - [bumpversion][bumpversion] for updating version numbers with *one* command
 - [Invoke][invoke] for task execution as a Python-native Make replacement
+- [Coveralls.io][coveralls] for integrating test coverage with GitHub

 ### Standardization
 Embrace conventions.
 Don't fret details when you don't have to.
 Make it easy for others to help you out.